|

 Ann and Raggedy Andy cloth dolls (several conflicting stories

-about this, bottom line is they were sued to stop producing them by
+about this, bottom line is they were sued in 1938 to stop producing them by

-Johnny Gruelle in 1938), 1937 they created the Hollywood Cinema Fashion
+Johnny Gruelle), in 1937 Molly-es created the Hollywood Cinema Fashion

 Doll series of stars and famous persons, they also made a